Jayson Gaddis: Founder of The Relationship School

 45:51.27 – Brian David Crane

-In the real world in the real world.
+In the real world.
 That’s what I mean , not virtually but in the real world.
 Yeah.

 45:53.36 – Jayson Gaddis

 Allowing our kids to what’s that?
-Yeah yeah, in the real world.
-Thanks yeah, exactly yeah in keeping a tight grip on the virtual world.
+Yeah, in the real world.
+Thanks, exactly yeah in keeping a tight grip on the virtual world.

 46:04.57 – Brian David Crane

-Yeah, yeah, there was a heat eat I think it’s how do I say this succinctly So there’s there’s there’s a tendency to um.
-You know it’s the safetym that that kind of runs amok in the states and the social pressure to be safe in the physical world and if you stand out from it and something bad happens and everybody else kind of points out and like this is exactly why we practice safety ism although they don’t necessarily say it in that.
+Yeah, there was a heat eat, I think it’s how do I say this succinctly, there’s a tendency to the safety that kind of runs amok in the states and the social pressure to be safe in the physical world, and if you stand out from it and something bad happens.
+And everybody else kind of points out and like this is exactly why we practice safety is although they don’t necessarily say it in that.

 46:32.78 – Jayson Gaddis